 Because they require ongoing contributions and more administration, they are generally best suited for established businesses with consistent income.

-4. Aligning Personal Goals Alongside Business Milestones
+4. Planning Around Personal Goals, Not Just Business Milestones

 - How do you define financial independence for yourself?